Ecstasy Withdrawal Symptoms and Timeline

 The previous symptoms usually peak, and some people additionally experience:

 - Muscle rigidity does not happen very often.
-But don’t be surprised if your muscles feel stiff and don’t worry, it will pass.
+But don’t be surprised if the muscles feel stiff and don’t worry, it will pass.

 That is the most challenging phase where intensive adjustments take place in the body.
 But past this phase, all symptoms will weaken with time.

 Do 90 days seem long?
-It is the average drug withdrawal period in general, and it does not mean you will stick in that phase for that long.
+It is the average drug withdrawal period in general, and it does not mean one will stick in that phase for that long.

 It all depends on the individual situation.
 Also, the more time passes, the more symptoms have vanished.